MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

 # Plan of work for two days:

 1. Translation of electronics and fasteners is not implemented.
-(WIP)
+(DONE)
   - Persistence of mjcf singletons is not implemented on electronics; not modular on fasteners too.
 (DONE)
 2. Electronics collision has distance checks implemented (untested), but it does not have actual "connect" logic implemented. `check_connections` outputs (presumably) correct labels of connectors (connector_defs?), but then we need to `connect` the items manually (DONE, untested.)
 3. Collision detection of electronics during simulation is untested. does it work?
 (WIP)